chameleon-system/chameleon-shop/README.md

 Reporting an Issue or a Feature Request
 ---------------------------------------

-Please report issues and feature requests at the official GitHub repository of the [Chameleon System main repository](https://github.com/chameleon-system/chameleon-system/issues).
+Please report issues and feature requests at the [Chameleon System main repository](https://github.com/chameleon-system/chameleon-system/issues).